yp717/personal-site-v2/content/projects/FuncyPy/funcypy.md

 type Parser<'T> = P of (list<Token> -> int -> Option<'T * int>)
 ```

-// Basic building block *pToken*: Takes in token list and index *i*; Returns either Some
-/// tuple of the token at *i* and the incremented *i* or None

 Next we start with the simplest building block *pToken* that takes in a token list and an index *i* and returns either some tuple of the token at *i* and the incrememnted *i* or None

 ```fsharp